 The Revised VMT Project Terminal would primarily service dry bulk (such as aggregate) and break-bulk cargoes (such as large transformers).
 Liquid bulk cargoes, municipal waste, coal, petroleum coke or other petroleum based products, or large-scale container operations will not be handled through the VMT Terminal.
 While the primary focus of VMT operations would be aggregates, the terminal would be designed to include both shipping and receiving of a wide range of products.
-As previously noted, modifications to the list of commodities that could be handled through the VMT Terminal in the future would be subject to City review and may require an amendment to the applicant's use permit.
-Such an amendment would be subject to a discretionary process and subsequent environmental review under CEQA.
+As previously noted, modifications to the list of commodities that could be handled through the VMT Terminal in the future would be subject to City review and may require an amendment to the applicant's-use permit -Such an amendment would be subject to a discretionary process - and may require subsequent environmental review under CEQA, which may be subject to a discretionary process and subsequent environmental review under CEQA.